 Tenants are notified in writing, at least two (2) days in advance as to the date and time of the inspection.
 REAC's function is to ensure that Public Housing properties are decent, safe, sanitary and in good repair.
 Applying HUD's uniform, consistent standards, REAC personnel inspect a unit and use the results to develop a score for the property's physical condition.
-The REAC physical inspection emphasizes health and safety deficiencies because health and safety deficiencies are crucial to the well-being of the tenants.
+The REAC physical inspection emphasizes health and safety deficiencies are crucial to the well-being of the tenants.